 “The predictive value of the T2Candida Panel represents an important advance in our understanding of the clinical uses of T2Dx diagnostics.
 A T2Candida Panel positive demonstrated a 30x increase in the likelihood of a complicated infection and showed significant advantages over beta-D-glucan, blood culture and CAGTA,” said Patricia Muñoz, M.D., Ph.D., Division of Clinical Microbiology and Infectious Diseases, Hospital General Universitario Gregorio Marañón, Madrid, Spain.
 “Together, these studies demonstrate that the T2Dx Instrument is a powerful stewardship tool that can help inform clinicians when they can safely reduce the use of antimicrobial drugs – or when a patient needs more aggressive treatment.”

-T2Candida data published in 2019 from a high risk ICU population at Righospitalet in Denmark found “T2Candida was superior to blood culture and mannan antigen and may improve diagnosis.”
+T2Candida data published in 2019 from a high-risk ICU population at Righospitalet in Denmark found “T2Candida was superior to blood culture and mannan antigen and may improve diagnosis.”

 The study found 10/11 T2Candida positives were supported by culture isolates.
-The authors point out that T2Candida performance may be even better but bias is introduced by the imperfect gold standard.
+The authors point out that T2Candida performance maybe even better but bias is introduced by the imperfect gold standard.

 The paper shows T2Candida positivity for an average of 3 days longer than blood culture.
-The authors discuss how T2Candida may be able to support stewardship efforts because resolution of symptoms and T2Candida negativity may be able to reduce the appropriate duration of therapy to shorter than standard 14 days.
+The authors discuss how T2Candida may be able to support stewardship efforts because the resolution of symptoms and T2Candida negativity may be able to reduce the appropriate duration of therapy to shorter than the standard 14 days.